Using a story, let’s learn how forex brokers work….

 Let’s play again.
 I think GBP/USD will continue to go up.
 But I want to increase my bet size to 100,000 units.

 Oh we got a whale over here!
-Looks someone wants to trade bigger.
+Looks like someone wants to trade bigger.
 You sure you don’t want me to call you Whaleman?
 Batwhale?

 Okay, I can increase my imaginary loan to you.